 Link to the official CDC website:

-- All international students must provide documentation of TB testing in the United States.
+All international students must provide documentation of a negative TB blood test result or a chest x-ray indicating that they are not infected with TB.
+The test must be administered in the United States.

 From the CDC's official website:

 "CDC recommends two doses of chickenpox vaccine for children, adolescents, and adults.
 Children should receive two doses of the vaccine—the first dose at 12 through 15 months old and a second dose at 4 through 6 years old.